-This may involve providing more food or removing materials that could be used for nesting.
-That’ll help stop your parrot from getting too defensive of its eggs, allowing you to remove them.
+This could involve providing additional food or removing materials that could be used for nesting.
+That’ll prevent your parrot from getting too defensive of its eggs, allowing you to remove them.

-- More protective of its cage
+- More protective of her cage

 - Prone to screaming

-- More willing to bite
+- More likely to bite